ChromeUniverse/The-Box-World/README.md

 # The Box World

-A simple lounge for hanging out with friends, where you play as a colorful box in a grey background.
+A simple online lounge for hanging out with friends, where you play as a tiny colorful box.
+It even has a chat!

 This project was made solely for educational purposes.